STORY TIME

 Einstein: "Tell him more fairy tales.
 Creative imagination is the essential element in the intellectual equipment of the true scientist."

-A story told by heart exercises the children's ability to create their own internal imagery--a capacity at risk today when children are bombarded by so many external images.
+We have a story every day.
+Stories told by heart exercise the children's ability to create their own internal imagery--a capacity at risk today when children are bombarded by so many external images.

+Our stories are seasonal and often relate to our themes.
 We tell a great variety of multicultural fairy tales and folk tales.
-These are teaching stories, cloaked in the archetypal language that speaks directly to the young child's state of consciousness.
-These stories elucidate the hero's journey, where humility, curiosity, generosity, patience, and tenacity are rewarded and a stagnant world beset with evil is transformed and renewed.
+Many are teaching stories, with rich vocabulary, cloaked in the archetypal language that speaks directly to a young child's state of consciousness.
+These stories elucidate the hero's journey where humility, curiosity, generosity, patience, and tenacity are rewarded and a stagnant world beset with evil is transformed and renewed.

-Each story, with all of it's rich vocabulary, is told word for word on Monday and Tuesday.
-The children help with the telling on Wednesdays.
-On Thursdays the story is acted out in a simple active way.
+We usually tell the same story all week.
+Each story is told Monday and Tuesday.
+The children often help with the telling on Wednesdays.
+On Thursdays we may act out the story in a simple active way.
 Jane Healy in Your Child's Growing Mind says that theatrics allow all parts of the child's brain to talk to one another.
+Not all stories lend themselves to multiple tellings, every now and then we may tell several stories instead of just the one over the week.